 NUMERICtype to store values that precision is required.

-- SERIAL – shows you how to create auto-increment column using
+- SERIAL – shows you how to create an auto-increment column using

 - DATE – introduces the